Find partnership terms by letter

 Example:

-Our service delivery partner plays a critical role in ensuring that our software is implemented smoothly for our clients, making it an indispensable part of our team.
+Our service delivery partner plays a critical role in ensuring that our software is implemented smoothly for our clients, making them an indispensable part of our team.

 Noun